Bone Health in Pakistan: Calcium vs Magnesium, Which One Do You Actually Need?

 Magnesium: The Missing Piece in Pakistani Bone Health

 If calcium is the brick, magnesium is the mortar.
 Without it, the structure crumbles.
-Yet while everyone talks about calcium, magnesium is almost never discussed in Pakistani health conversations.
+Yet everyone talks about calcium, while magnesium is almost never mentioned in Pakistani health talk.

 Why Magnesium Matters for Bones

-- 60% of body magnesium is stored in bones.
-Magnesium directly contributes to bone mineral density and crystal structure.
-Low magnesium makes bones more brittle even if calcium levels appear normal.
+- About 60% of body magnesium is stored in bones.
+Magnesium feeds directly into bone mineral density and crystal structure.
+Low magnesium makes bones more brittle, even when calcium looks normal.

 - Magnesium activates vitamin D. Without magnesium, vitamin D stays in its inactive storage form.
-You can take 5,000 IU of vitamin D daily, but if magnesium is deficient, your body cannot convert it to the active form that enables calcium absorption.
-This is why many Pakistanis take vitamin D supplements yet remain deficient on blood tests they are magnesium-deficient.
+You can take 5,000 IU of vitamin D a day, but if magnesium is low, your body cannot switch it on.
+This is why many Pakistanis take vitamin D supplements yet still test as deficient.
+They are short on magnesium.

-- Magnesium regulates parathyroid hormone (PTH).
-PTH controls calcium balance.
-Low magnesium causes PTH dysregulation, leading to calcium being pulled from bones into blood the opposite of what you want.
+- Magnesium controls parathyroid hormone (PTH).
+PTH manages calcium balance.
+Low magnesium throws PTH off, which pulls calcium out of bones and into the blood.
+That is the opposite of what you want.

 Magnesium Deficiency Signs Pakistanis Ignore